AdobeDocs/experience-platform.en/help/etl/home.md

 This guide also includes sample API calls to use when designing an ETL connector, with links to documentation that outlines each [!DNL Experience Platform] service, and use of its API, in more detail.

-A sample integration is available on [!DNL GitHub] via the [ETL Ecosystem Integration Reference Code](https://github.com/adobe/acp-data-services-etl-reference) under the Apache License Version 2.0.
+A sample integration is available on [!DNL GitHub] via the [ETL Ecosystem Integration Reference Code](https://github.com/adobe/acp-data-services-etl-reference) under the [!DNL Apache] License Version 2.0.

 ## Workflow